 “Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise. . .then the God of peace will be with you.” – Philippians 4:8

 Check out my book ‘What Birds Teach Us’ for more healthy life skills taught through the peculiar characteristics of our Australian birds.
+Please note: there is no religious content or reference to God in this book, which is used as a counselling tool to teach life skills.
 You can purchase it here online on my BirdBook page.

 NOTE: All photos, videos and music used on this website are photographed, composed, performed by the site owner and remains his copyrighted property, unless otherwise stated.
 The use of any material that is not original material of the site owner is duly acknowledged as such. © W. A. Hewson 2015, 2016, 2017, 2018